 What does this mean for those organisations who need to fulfil their obligations under the new Duty?

 The new Duty applies to organisations responsible for delivering education, healthcare, and housing services.
 A range of organisations are covered by the scope of the Duty, such as local authorities, NHS trusts, and schools and academies, for example.
 A full list of the organisations and functions covered by the new Duty is listed at the end of this document.

 The Duty will raise awareness of the how Service life can impact on members of the Armed Forces community.
 This will help ensure that providers of public services consider the Armed Forces community when developing or delivering policies that affect them.
 The Covenant Duty does not mandate what organisations must do – only that they must consider the Armed Forces community alongside other legal requirements.
 This allows affected organisations the flexibility to balance local needs within the local context.

 What support is available for organisations to help them apply the new law?

-The MOD has produced Statutory Guidance to help affected organisations to understand and comply with the Covenant Duty.
-This explains the Armed Forces Covenant, and includes examples of where disadvantage can arise, of good practice, and other useful information.
+The Covenant Legal Duty toolkit contains a range of resources that provide information about the Legal Duty, which can be used to inform yourself or to engage with your wider networks.
+This includes the Statutory Guidance, which MOD has produced to help affected organisations to understand and comply with the Covenant Duty.
+This explains the Covenant, and includes examples of where disadvantage can arise, of good practice, and other useful information.

-Some other existing useful resources, such as the Local Authority Guide to the Covenant, best practice websites and links to relevant organisations can be found here on the Armed Forces Covenant website.
+Some other existing useful resources, such as the Local Authority Guide to the Covenant, best practice websites and links to relevant organisations can be found here.

 In addition, we are working with stakeholders to produce training and communication materials, such as webinars and slide shows, to help to explain the scope and aims of the Duty, which we will share over the coming months as the Duty takes effect.
 These can be accessed through the Armed Forces Covenant website when they become available and will be promoted in our webpage news updates and in our ongoing engagement with stakeholders.